Independence Hall Tour

 - Full bar available (not included in ticket price)

-Tour departs from the Historic Philadelphia Center, 6th & Chestnut Streets, across from the Liberty Bell and Independence Hall.
+Tour departs from the Independence Visitor Center, 6th & Market Streets.
 As a walking tour, guests are encouraged to wear comfortable shoes as they will cover a total of about 8 long city blocks.
 As it is within Independence National Historical Park, guests can expect some uneven surfaces such as brick paths and cobblestone streets.
 Guests requiring the use of wheelchairs can be accommodated but we request advance notice.
 Those who may require the use of walkers or canes, or have other special health needs are advised to call the Historic Philadelphia office so that special arrangements can be made to assure a safe and pleasant experience.
 Tour concludes at Independence Hall.

 Please notify our team and City Tavern staff of any allergies or special needs.